Deedone/techadv-src/content/posts/webgl.md

 [SOURCE CODE](https://github.com/Deedone/techadv-src/tree/master/static/test-webgl)

-If you want to skip theory and build setup click [here](#code).
+If you want to skip the theory and build setup click [here](#code).
 # Theory
 Everybody who tries to implement good graphics quickly understands he now has severe performance issues.
 The amount of computation required to produce any decent scene is simply huge.
 You need to process every polygon (some models have thousands of them) to project them on screen.
 Then you need to rasterize them.
-Apply textures, shading, reflections for every pixel on the screen.
+Apply textures, shading, reflections for every pixel.
 And you also need to do all of this stuff at least 30 times in a second.
 CPUs just can't handle this very well.
 Especially when using some scripting language with lots of overhead for every operation.

-Luckily people found a solution and invented GPUs.
 All of the tasks described above are highly parallel in their nature.
-Polygons and pixels usually do not depend on each other and can be easily (and much more efficiently) processed at the same time.
+Polygons and pixels usually do not depend on each other.
+They all can be easily and much faster processed in parallel.
+And luckily people invented GPUs.
-GPUs are especially good at this.
+Which are incredibly good at parallel computations.
 While modern processors usually have 4-8 cores, any decent graphics card has thousands of them.
 They are much less complex then CPU cores and highly optimized for specific 3D-related calculations.